 Pelvic External Morphology and Pelvic Inlet

 The traditional external pelvimetry of Baudelocque rose from the hypothesis that the external shapes and dimensions of the pelvis corresponded to the internal ones.
-Current literature confirms this.
+Current literature confirms the correlation .

 The sacral diamond area would externally correspond to the pelvic inlet: the transversal and longitudinal diameters of Michaelis sacral area will have a specific reciprocal relationship for each type of pelvis, matching the shape of the pelvic inlet.